iliankai/sandbox/readme.txt

-Git is a version ctrl system.
+Git is a distributed control system.
 Git is free software.
 Yound people learn, why don't you?